allxon/allxon-ota-args-example-windows/README.md

 This example helps you understand how you can process the command-line arguments being passed from the portal during OTA artifact deplyment.
 And also, you are able to learn how to use the **_allxon-cli_** to testify your own generated artifacts with passing arguments.

 # Design Logic Explaination
-The arguments being passed down are Name and Value paired, so that they could be parsed easier in the script.
+The arguments being passed down are Key(Name) and Value paired, so that they could be parsed easier in the script.

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/e7079449-cf15-4810-811b-b8cc60981953">

 # _ota_deploy.bat_ Example Code Explanation
-In this example, the script only recognizes and parses an argument named "arg1", and will generate a file contains the paired _**Value**_ being put in the blank.
+In this example, the script only recognizes and parses an argument key named "arg1", and will generate a file contains the paired _**Value**_ being put in the blank.

 <img width="200" alt="image" src="https://github.com/user-attachments/assets/2e96fec0-c2ae-47f3-a607-c68d9efbfd8c">